NikkiCooper/pyVid2/README.md

 ## 📚 <span style="color:DodgerBlue">Documentation</span>

 ### 🔖 <span style="color:DodgerBlue">Mutually exclusive arguments</span>
-There are currently three command line arguments whose use are mutually exclusive of each other:
+There are currently four command line arguments whose use are mutually exclusive of each other:
 1. --Paths PATHS [PATHS ...]
+2. --Files FILES [FILES ...]
-2. --loadPlayList LOADPLAYLIST
+3. --loadPlayList LOADPLAYLIST
-3. --listActiveMonitors
+4. --listActiveMonitors

 Due to how _argparse_ handles mutually exclusive argument groups, **--listActiveMonitors** is shown as requiring a parameter. when using **--help** or **-h**.
 Passing a parameter to **--listActiveMonitors** is not necesesary.